 Tetherball Set– My kids absolutely love playing this game at school during recess so they got it one year as a group gift from their grandparents.
 All the neighborhood kids love coming over to challenge them.

-Gifts that Encourage Outside Fun:
+Holiday Gift Ideas for Kids that Encourage Outside Fun:

 Sand Box and Toys– I have to be honest.
 I was not excited when my kids got a sandbox as a gift.
 I pictured sand getting everywhere.
 And I can’t lie, sand did get everywhere.
 But it was worth it.
 The pouring and digging and building was all worth it.
 My kids ran out to that sandbox daily.